This topic takes on average 55 minutes to read.

 If you want to know more about the areas people work in - research and development, commercial, manufacturing or other roles check out the section on Working in the industry, and if you are actually looking for work experience or a job, you can access websites of companies in your area through the Pharmaceutical recruiters page.

-Getting a job, or even a work experience placement in a pharmaceutical company can be highly competitive - so you need to sell yourself through a top quality CV or application form.
-Hints for producing a good application, and for performing well in an interview are provided with the careers section within the ABPI Corporate website
+Getting a job, or even a work experience placement in a pharmaceutical company can be highly competitive - so you need to sell yourself through a top-quality CV or application form.
+Visit the careers section within the ABPI Corporate website to learn more about the pharmaceutical industry and the kind of professional careers it offers.